mvolkmann/blog/src/swift/UIKit.md

 ## Overview

+## UIKit Integration

 The {% aTargetBlank "https://developer.apple.com/documentation/uikit",
 "UIKit" %} framework predates SwiftUI which is now the preferred framework for building iOS, watchOS, macOS, and tvOS apps.

-UIKIt has features not present in SwiftUI.
+UIKIt still has features not present in SwiftUI.
 When those features are needed, UIKit views can be used inside a SwiftUI app.
 This is accomplished by wrapping a UIKit view in a struct that conforms to the {% aTargetBlank